KPGTB/fivem-react-template/README.md

 ```
 git clone https://github.com/KPGTB/fivem-react-template.git
 ```
-You can also that template or create new respository from that template
+You can also download that template or create new respository from that template

 2. Open terminal in `web/react` and install node packages
 ```